Hokkaido: Early history

 During the Nara and Heian periods (710–1185), people in Hokkaidō conducted trade with Dewa Province, an outpost of the Japanese central government.
-From the Middle Ages, the people in Hokkaidō began to be called Ezo.
+From the feudal period, the people in Hokkaidō began to be called Ezo.
 Hokkaidō subsequently became known as Ezochi (蝦夷地) or Ezogashima (蝦夷ヶ島).
 The Ezo mainly relied upon hunting and fishing and obtained rice and iron through trade with the Japanese.

 Feudal Japan

-During the Muromachi period (1336–1573), the Japanese created a settlement at the south of the Oshima Peninsula, with a series of fortified residences such as that of Shinoridate.
+During the Muromachi period (1336–1573), the Japanese established a settlement at the south of the Oshima Peninsula, with a series of fortified residences such as that of Shinoridate.
 As more people moved to the settlement to avoid battles, disputes arose between the Japanese and the Ainu.
 The disputes eventually developed into war.
-Takeda Nobuhiro killed the Ainu leader, Koshamain, and defeated the opposition in 1457.
+In 1457, Takeda Nobuhiro (1431–1494) killed the Ainu leader, Koshamain, and defeated the opposition.
 Nobuhiro's descendants became the rulers of the Matsumae-han, which was granted exclusive trading rights with the Ainu in the Azuchi-Momoyama and Edo periods (1568–1868).
-The Matsumae family's economy relied upon trade with the Ainu.
-They held authority over the south of Ezochi until the end of the Edo period.
+The Matsumae family's economy relied upon trade with the Ainu, who had extensive trading networks.
+The Matsumae held authority over the south of Ezochi until the end of the Edo period.

 The Matsumae clan rule over the Ainu must be understood in the context of the expansion of the Japanese feudal state.
 Medieval military leaders in northern Honshu (ex.
 Northern Fujiwara, Akita clan) maintained only tenuous political and cultural ties to the imperial court and its proxies, the Kamakura shogunate and Ashikaga shogunate.
-Feudal strongmen sometimes located themselves within medieval institutional order, taking shogunate titles, while in other times they assumed titles that seemed to give them a non-Japanese identity.
-In fact, many of the feudal strongmen were descended from Emishi military leaders who had been assimilated into Japanese society.
+Feudal strongmen sometimes defined their own roles within the medieval institutional order, taking shogunate titles, while in other times they assumed titles that seemed to give them a non-Japanese identity.
+Many of the feudal strongmen were descended from Emishi military leaders who had been assimilated into Japanese society.

 The Matsumae clan were of Yamato descent like other ethnic Japanese people, whereas the Emishi of northern Honshu were a distinctive group related to the Ainu.
 The Emishi were conquered and integrated into the Japanese state dating back as far as the 8th century and as result began to lose their distinctive culture and ethnicity as they became minorities.
 By the time the Matsumae clan ruled over the Ainu, most of the Emishi were ethnically mixed and physically closer to Japanese than they were to Ainu.
-From this, the "transformation" theory postulates that native Jōmon peoples changed gradually with the infusion of Yayoi immigrants into the Tōhoku, in contrast to the "replacement" theory that posits the Jōmon was replaced by the Yayoi.
+From this, the "transformation" theory postulates that native Jōmon peoples changed gradually with the infusion of Yayoi immigrants into the Tōhoku region of northern Honshu, in contrast to the "replacement" theory that posits the Jōmon was replaced by the Yayoi.